andyLaurito92/books-summaries/advanced-programming-unix/chapter1-unix-system-overview/chapter1.md

 Libraries of common functions are built on top of the system calls interface

 - Shell: Special application that provides an interface fonr running other apps

+### UNIX

+Unix is an operating system created in AT&T Bell labs in 1970.
+Even O.S. with no connections to Uix take a lot of cues from UNIX regarding basic operations.
+It is the originator of the concept of files and directories, for example.

+Linux was originally made in 1991 to be an oper source reimplementation of Unix, back when Unix itself was still closed source and not really available outside of academia.

+A decade later, Apple shifted from their own completely propietary O.S. backend to their own brand of Unix, where they made heave alterations (which they open sourced) and called it Darwin.
+This become the basis of both OSX and iOS.